gaehlerm/SoftwareEngineering/README.md

 One common pattern is catching and reraising exceptions.
 This allows you to add additional information, depending on the type of exception.
 This is not worth the effort.
 This additional information is not really helpful to the user.
 Instead you should define a custom exception type and print an according message when catching it.
 With all the information you have at the time when the exception was thrown.

 Make sure your unit tests check the exceptions as well, exceptions are part of the code specification.
 However, in some cases it is impossible to write a unit test.
 For example, you should never read in a file in a unit test.
-Instead you should use dependenct inject a file object throwing an exception.
+Instead you should dependenct inject a file object throwing an exception.
 We go into more details in the section on dependency injection. [chapter 13 writing better code with tests]

 ### Exceptions and goto